RoryPTB/wis2-downloader-backend/README.md

 # wis2-downloader-backend

-## How to create frozen executable
+## How to create frozen executables

 Install dependencies